domagojk/scalable-arhitecture/README.md

 And yea, there should also be a mobile version of the application as well.

-How would you design an arhitecture for this kind of project?
+How would you design an architecture for this kind of project?
 What programming language and libraries would you use and why?

-## Technology requirments
+## Technology requirements
-There are many ways one can solve this problem, but in this repository I will test design patters which can met the following conditions:
+There are many ways one can solve this problem, but in this repository I will test design patterns which can meet the following conditions:

 ### JavaScript
-Honestly, the main reason why I want to use JavaScript is because it's my favorite programming language.
+Honestly, the main reason why I want to use JavaScript is because it's my favourite programming language.
 Luckily, it's also one of the most popular languages used for web browsers, backend services and mobile devices, so there should be a way to reuse code across these platforms.